 The little pieces coming off the machine reflect a growing frustration with the state of affairs in Russia.
 And while there is a growing fear of the unknown in the West, this fear is gradually receding in the post-Soviet elite.
 The West needs a better strategy.

-This article originally appeared at No Yardstick, August 29, 2015.
+This story originally appeared at No Yardstick, August 29, 2015.